The Project Asset Inspector

 3. Now navigate to the folder where the textures are actually contained and click on Open.
 Done.
 All textures are now newly linked.

-4. If you want, you can now save the project including ALL assets via Save Project with Assets... and then, for example zip it and pass on.
+4. If you want, you can now save the project including ALL assets via Save Project with Assets... and then, for example zip and passing on.
 Alternatively, you can also use the new Merge Assets command (Assets menu), which does something similar.

 The Project Asset Inspector can also list used fonts if they are used in the text, text spline and text Node elements.
 If such a font is not installed on your system, it will be marked as missing in the inspector.